 During the Term of this Agreement, EPMI shall be paid for power sold to MDEA under the terms and conditions of individual Confirmations (attached as Exhibit “AA”) governing each transaction, until a MPPSA has been executed between the parties.

 (c) The Parties acknowledge that upon the expiration of the Term or termination of this Agreement, there may be one or more Structured Transactions directly between MDEA and a third party the term of which will continue beyond the expiration or termination of this Agreement.
-Prior to executing any Structured Transaction which might extend beyond the Term of this Agreement, the Parties shall agree upon how the fee to be paid to EPMI will be determined upon termination or expiration of this Agreement. .
+Prior to executing any Structured Transaction which might extend beyond the Term of this Agreement, the Parties shall agree upon how the fee to be paid to EPMI will be determined upon termination or expiration of this Agreement.

-(d) If either Party shall fail to remit any amount payable when due, interest on such unpaid sum shall accrue at a rate equal to the lesser of (i) the per annum rate of interest equal to the prime lending rate as may be published in the Wall Street Journal under “Money Rates” on such date (or if not published on such day on the most recent preceding day on which published) plus 2% per annum and (ii) the maximum rate permitted by applicable law (Interest Rate) until the unpaid amount and the accruing interest are paid in full.
-For the purpose of this Section, payments received by either Party after 2:00 p.m.
-CPT shall be considered to have been paid on the following Business Day.
-All references contained in this Agreement to $ or Dollars shall refer to the lawful currency of the United States of America.

-(e) If either Party, in good faith, disputes the amount of any payment, or any part thereof, such Party (Disputing Party) shall provide a written explanation of the basis for the dispute.
-If the Parties are unable to resolve the dispute within five (5) Business Days of such notice, the Disputing Party may exercise its rights under Section 21, provided, however, that the exercise of such rights shall not in any way affect the non-Disputing Party’s rights under Section 21 in response to such action.
-Payment or acceptance of payment shall not constitute a waiver of the dispute.
+Termination

+If this IAL is terminated prior to May 31, EPMI shall be entitled to receive any unpaid Incentive Fee, in the minimum amount of $150,000 for costs incurred through the month of May unless specified otherwise in the definitive Asset Management Agreement

+(d)

-(f) The Parties hereby agree that Parties shall have the right but not the obligation to set off and discharge mutual debts and payment obligations due and owing to each other pursuant to this Agreement and the MPPSA, through netting, in which case amounts owed by each Party to the other Party under any provisions of this Agreement or the MPPSA shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.
+The Parties hereby agree that Parties shall have the right but not the obligation to set off and discharge mutual debts and payment obligations due and owing to each other pursuant to this Agreement, the MPPSA, and MGPSA through netting, in which case amounts owed by each Party to the other Party under any provisions of this Agreement or the MPPSA and MGPSA shall be netted so that only the excess amount remaining due shall be paid by the Party who owes it.

-If no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during the monthly billing period under this Agreement or under the MPPSA, that Party shall pay such sum in full when due.
+If no mutual debts or payment obligations exist and only one Party owes a debt or obligation to the other during the monthly billing period under this Agreement or under the MPPSA and MGPSA, that Party shall pay such sum in full when due.

 Each Party shall have a general right of set-off with respect to all amounts due and owing by each Party to the other Party under this Agreement or any other agreement between the Parties, including without limitation, the MPPSA and the MGPSA.

-Termination

-(e) At Termination, EPMI shall be entitled to receive any unpaid Incentive Fee, in the minimum amount of $150,000 for costs incurred through the month of May.